rOpenSpain/INEbaseR/README.md

 **To cite package ‘INEbaseR’ in publications use:**

 ```
-Andres Nacimiento (2018).
+Andres Nacimiento and Carlos J. Perez (2018).
 INEbaseR: R package for obtaining and analyzing open data from
 INE (Instituto Nacional de Estadistica) API.
 R package version 0.1.0.
 ```